Ideas & Inspiration

 Types of Heat Loving Herbs

 Fresh herbs are the perfect complement to the garden and the kitchen, bringing zest to any dish.
-Now is the time to plant herbs like basil, ginger and rosemary that love the summer heat.
+When the weather warms in spring, it's time to plant herbs like basil, thyme and rosemary that thrive in summer's heat.

 - Work the soil and dig a hole slightly larger and wider than your herb seedling.

-- Add 2” of compost to the bottom of the hole.
+- Add a couple inches of compost to the bottom of the hole.

 - Place the plant into the hole and press the soil around it to cover the roots and remove air pockets.